b-reich/benjaminreich.de/content/about.md

 ### I'm a Student, Developer, IT-Admin!
 I'm a 24 year old computer scientist student.
-My focus is programming for embedded system.
+My focus is programming for embedded systems.
 As an IT-Admin I also get in touch with networks and highly avaible services

 ### 🗺️ Location